riordan/Logseq/pages/inq-warehouse.md

 - Bloat
 	- We need to improve the data discovery experience in the inq-warehouse BigQuery project, as the current organization structure detracts from the intention of `inq-warehouse` being the gold standard for data work at The Inquirer.
 	- At the time of writing ( [[2022/04/12]] ), there are 160 discrete tables in the `inq-warehouse.analytics` dataset, comprising all tables in (or previously in) our production DBT instance (see ((625584a2-d43f-4dc8-9ce7-1529ef9dc52f)) ).
-This is a mix of the Analytics team's
+This is a mix of the Analytics team's working datasets, canonical representations of source logs, and modeled data across domains of
 		- inq-warehouse.analytics dataset:
 		  id:: 625584a2-d43f-4dc8-9ce7-1529ef9dc52f
 			- tableId                      Type    Labels   Time Partitioning   Clustered Fields